patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 <img src="./img/card.png" alt="4 parts of a card" width="394"/>

-1. **Header:** Defines the contents of the card.
-Card headers can optionally contain images as well as the title of the card and an actions menu represented by the right-aligned kabob.
+1. **Header(optional):** When included, defines the contents of the card.
+Card headers can contain images as well as the title of the card and an actions menu represented by the right-aligned kabob.

 2. **Title(optional):** Communicates the title of the card if it's not included in the header.